singnet/dev-portal/docs/products/DecentralizedAIPlatform/Daemon/daemon-setup/index.md

   }
   ```

-For a detailed list of configurations available, please check <a href="https://github.com/singnet/snet-daemon#configuration" target="_blank">configuration</a> page with all the available configurations.
+For a detailed list of configurations, check the [configuration page](https://github.com/singnet/snet-daemon#configuration) with all available options.

 ## Start Daemon